The Wesson Lecture Series

 Libraries in Victoria over the Past Sixty Years with a World Sampling

-The 4th Annual Wesson Lecture will take place on Saturday 22 September 2018, 11am, following MIV's AGM at Prahran Mechanics' Institute, 39 St Edmonds Road, Prahran.
+The 4th Annual Wesson Lecture took place on Saturday 22 September 2018, 11am, following MIV's AGM at Prahran Mechanics' Institute, 39 St Edmonds Road, Prahran.

 Victorian-born, Maffra-raised, Christine Mackenzie, graduated BA from Monash University in 1973, and since then has been a career librarian.
 Christine’s management appointments have been: Manager, Mornington Peninsula Library Service; Manager, Brisbane City Council Library Service; and CEO, Yarra Plenty Regional Library Service, from which she retired in 2016.
 More recently Christine has been Executive Officer of the Public Libraries Victoria Network and has been a Board Member and is currently President-elect of the International Federation of Library Associations and her chosen slogan is ‘Let’s All Work Together’.
 In recent times Christine has travelled widely across the globe to promote the Association’s vision and goals.

 It’s been over eighty-years since Ralph Munn and Ernest Pitt deliberated on the delivery of a library service by way of Mechanics’ Institutes across the State of Victoria and elsewhere in Australia.
 The result was the Munn-Pitt Report: Australian Libraries: A Survey of Conditions and Suggestions for Their Improvement published in 1935.